Chemical Transportation Safety Update

 Union Pacific stands ready to assist you in correcting issues that may lead to a "no bill."
 We strongly encourage you to submit all of your billing transactions electronically (EDI).
 We continually evaluate and improve our EDI processes and will work with you to eliminate any UP-caused billing errors.

-To set up Internet billing, please visit the Paying For Your Shipment page or call our EDI help desk at 800-872-1045.
+Check out this information on EDI, or call our EDI help desk at 800-872-1045.
 To discuss recent no bills and their possible causes, please contact your Union Pacific Representative.

 Responsible Care Management System (RCMS)